Revised January 24, 2014

 Only General Contractor Members shall have the right to vote and hold office in the Chapter, except as otherwise specifically provided in these Bylaws.

-Introductory Contractor Members shall transfer to General Contractor Membership when qualified through meeting the requirements as outlined in 3.4(a).
+Introductory Contractor Members shall transfer to General Contractor Membership or Subcontractor Membership when qualified through meeting the requirements as outlined in 3.4(a) or 3.4(d).

 (c) A Constructor Member may be an individual, firm, or corporation engaged in the construction business as a general contractor, but who is a branch or subsidiary of a holding company, corporation or amalgamation where the parent company is a General Contractor Member.